EXCLUSIVE-Grab mulling secondary Singapore listing after SPAC merger -sources | Business

 Grab Holdings, Southeast Asia's ride-hailing to delivery giant, is considering a secondary listing in its home market of Singapore after completing a Nasdaq listing via a $40 billion SPAC merger, three sources familiar with the matter said.
 Listing on Singapore Exchange would enable Grab to have an investor base close to where its regional business is based, the people said, potentially offering its customers, drivers and merchant partners easier access to trade its shares.

-Grab, a household name across Southeast Asia is in the early stages of considering a secondary listing in the city-state, said the sources, who declined to be identified as they were not authorized to speak about the matter.
+Grab, a household name across Southeast Asia, is in the early stages of considering a secondary listing in the city-state, said the sources, who declined to be identified as they were not authorised to speak about the matter.
 Grab and SGX declined to comment on the listing plans.

 "For the right issuer, a secondary listing could well be a good move.
 You can get the best of both worlds," said Raymond Tong, capital markets and M&A partner at law firm Rajah & Tann Singapore.
 "If your home markets are in this region, a Singapore listing can help you tap another pool of investors as there are many family offices and funds based in Singapore," said Tong.

 Grab, which began as a ride-hailing business in 2012, now operates in eight countries and more than 400 cities and has expanded into food and grocery deliveries, as well as digital payments.
-Last year, it won a digital banking license in Singapore.
-It wasn't clear how many grabs might aim to raise in any secondary listing, with financial terms and timetable still in the early stages of consideration, the sources said.
+Last year, it won a digital banking licence in Singapore.
+It wasn't clear how much Grab might aim to raise in any secondary listing, with financial terms and timetable still in the early stages of consideration, the sources said.

 SGX has mainly only seen large IPOs from real estate investment trusts.
 Hindered by a small base of retail investors in the city-state, it has struggled with low liquidity and valuations, forcing a spate of delistings and also discouraging big-ticket listings from regional high-growth companies.
 The Hong Kong bourse, however, has benefited from diplomatic and political tensions between the United States and China that have led many Chinese firms to seek secondary listings in Hong Kong.
 Global fund managers have also been swapping China holdings from Wall Street to Hong Kong.